cncf/cartografos/README.md

 Please sign up to the CNCF’s community platform at <https://community.cncf.io/> and  join <https://community.cncf.io/cncf-cartografos-working-group/>

-We hold regular community meetings every second Tuesday at 6PM London, UK, and we encourage you to join.
-They too are listed on the same page:
+We hold regular community meetings every second Tuesday at 1PM US/Eastern, and we encourage you to join.
+They are listed on the same page and you can simply RSVP to the meeting instance:
 <https://community.cncf.io/cncf-cartografos-working-group/>

 Please also join our our CNCF Slack channel, `#cartografos-wg`